holepunchto/hypercore-crypto/README.md

 #### `keyPair = crypto.keyPair()`

-Returns an `ED25519` keypair that can used for tree signing.
+Returns an `ED25519` keypair that can be used for tree signing.

 #### `signature = crypto.sign(message, secretKey)`